-- We often want to filter our data based on multiple rules. - For instance, we might want to filter our food data based on the food being salty AND costing less than 2 dollars. - We can include multiple filters to our subsets by separating each rule with a comma like so:
+- We often want to filter our data based on multiple rules. - For instance, we might want to filter our food data based on the food being salty AND having less than 200 calories. - We can include multiple filters to our subsets by separating each rule with a comma like so:

-my_sub <- filter(food , salty_sweet == "Salty", cost <= 2)
+my_sub <- filter(food , salty_sweet == "Salty", calories < 200)

-• View the my_sub data we filtered in the above line of code and verify that it only includes salty snacks that cost less than 2 dollars.
+• View the my_sub data we filtered in the above line of code and verify that it only includes salty snacks that have less than 200 calories.